GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 Both ways support installing an extension hosted at an `update_URL`.

 On Windows and Mac, the `update_URL` must always point to the Chrome Web Store.
-However, on Linux, the preferences file can also point to a `.crx` extension file on the user's Linux computer.
+However, on Linux, the preferences file can also point to a CRX extension file on the user's computer.

-## Before you begin {: #prereqs }

-First, [publish][4] the extension in the Chrome Web Store, or package a [`.crx` file][5] and make sure that it installs successfully.

 {% Aside 'warning' %}